 Concept Map Template

 Looking to understand a new topic?
 Need to create a messaging flow for your website?
 Trying to understand the relationship between two complex ideas?
-No matter the use case, you need a Concept Map template to get you to your "aha" moment.
+No matter the use case, you need a Concept Map Template to get you to your "aha" moment.
 It is a great tool for mapping out relationships between concepts—and it couldn't be simpler to use.

 What is a concept map?

-When to use a concept map
+When to use a Concept Map Template

-The advantages of using a concept map
+The advantages of using a Concept Map Template

 How to create a concept map